mui/material-ui/docs/src/pages/demos/tables/tables.md

 ## Customized tables

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can customize the component.
+If you have read the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are some examples of how you can customize the component.

-{{"demo": "pages/demos/tables/CustomizedTable.js"}}
+{{"demo": "pages/demos/tables/CustomizedTables.js"}}

-⚠️ While the material design specification encourages theming, this example is off the beaten path.

 ## Custom Table Pagination Action